Earth-Friendly Pet Odor & Stain Remover

 Not to get too Zen-like on you, but sometimes it seems as if urine has a lot less trouble penetrating deep into the cells than odor neutralizer does.
 Mr. Science has no rational explanation for this, but has experienced the phenomenon himself, even as the inventor of DooDoo Voodoo.
 Perhaps the trick is to click your heels together three times or something. :-)

-Open-celled foam, which is the type used for carpet pad (both prime and rebond), furniture cushions, mattresses, car seats and more, is comprised of billions of microscopic, thin-walled cells.
+Open-celled foam, which is the type used for carpet pad (both prime and rebond, the recycled "chunky" type), furniture cushions, mattresses, car seats and more, is comprised of billions of microscopic, thin-walled cells.
 The cells' walls are open to varying degrees based on the density and composition of the foam being made.
 It's kind of like taking a billion tiny basketballs, cutting a chunk out of one side, then gluing them together.
 Now that you've got that vision in your mind's eye, imagine forcing a stinky liquid like urine through all the nooks and crannies until it had penetrated deep into the conglomeration of basketballs.
 This is akin to what happens when an animal (or human) urinates on foam.
 When you look at an electron microscope image of open-celled foam, it looks like the cells are really open, such as is shown by this image of a type of foam that's dramatically more open than many types of foam that seem to get peed on.
 Because of all the billions of microscopic cells, it's our job to make sure we introduce enough DooDoo Voodoo to penetrate deep into all the nooks and crannies.
 This is why we keep hammering on you on this site and in our literature to make absolutely sure that you sufficiently wet an area so that DooDoo Voodoo positively comes in contact with ALL the urine.

 • Do most cats pee outside the litter box due to health reasons?